-Some may get the sense that their baby was either a boy or a girl and refer to baby as him or her, this is very normal, but also lots of others won’t make assumptions of gender and this is also normal.
+Some may get the sense that their baby was either a boy or a girl and refer to baby as him or her, this is very normal, but also lots of others choose not to make assumptions of gender and this is also normal.

 *It is okay to see your baby, if you are in hospital please tell the person who is caring for you and make your wishes clear.